mrizkinm/prediksi/README.md

 # prediksi

-Food price prediction application for basic needs using the ARIMA (Autoregressive Integrated Moving Average) method
+Food price prediction application for basic needs uses the ARIMA (Autoregressive Integrated Moving Average) method with the django python framework

-using data originating from https://siskaperbapo.jatimprov.go.id/
+Using data originating from https://siskaperbapo.jatimprov.go.id/